Generative AI in Azure AI Solutions

 - Manage the solution responsibly through deployment and operations

-Evaluating Generative AI Performance
+Evaluating Generative AI

-Section titled “Evaluating Generative AI Performance”Examples:
+Section titled “Evaluating Generative AI”Examples:

 Comparisons: Compare an input with the expected response.
 Comparisons can be done across models to check model suitability.